Gecko: Adhesion ability

-About 60% of gecko species have adhesive toe pads which allow them to adhere to most surfaces without the use of liquids or surface tension.
+About 60% of gecko species have adhesive toepads which allow them to adhere to most surfaces without the use of liquids or surface tension.
 Such pads have been gained and lost repeatedly over the course of gecko evolution.
 Adhesive toepads evolved independently in about eleven different gecko lineages, and were lost in at least nine lineages.

 It was previously thought that the spatula-shaped setae arranged in lamellae on gecko footpads enable attractive van der Waals' forces (the weakest of the weak chemical forces) between the β-keratin lamellae / setae / spatulae structures and the surface.
 These van der Waals interactions involve no fluids; in theory, a boot made of synthetic setae would adhere as easily to the surface of the International Space Station as it would to a living-room wall, although adhesion varies with humidity.
 However, a 2014 study suggests that gecko adhesion is in fact mainly determined by electrostatic interaction (caused by contact electrification), not van der Waals or capillary forces.

 The setae on the feet of geckos are also self-cleaning, and usually remove any clogging dirt within a few steps.
 Polytetrafluoroethylene (PTFE), which has very low surface energy, is more difficult for geckos to adhere to than many other surfaces.

 Gecko adhesion is typically improved by higher humidity, even on hydrophobic surfaces, yet is reduced under conditions of complete immersion in water.
 The role of water in that system is under discussion, yet recent experiments agree that the presence of molecular water layers (water molecules carry a very large dipole moment) on the setae, as well as on the surface, increase the surface energy of both, therefore the energy gain in getting these surfaces in contact is enlarged, which results in an increased gecko adhesion force.
 Moreover, the elastic properties of the b-keratin change with water uptake.

-Gecko toes seem to be double jointed, but this is a misnomer, and is properly called digital hyperextension.
+Gecko toes seem to be double-jointed, but this is a misnomer, and is properly called digital hyperextension.
 Gecko toes can hyperextend in the opposite direction from human fingers and toes.
 This allows them to overcome the van der Waals force by peeling their toes off surfaces from the tips inward.
 In essence, by this peeling action, the gecko separates spatula by spatula from the surface, so for each spatula separation, only some force necessary.
 (The process is similar to removing Scotch Tape from a surface.)